 Part 4: Roll the ball between your feet 10 times -> run to one of the cones → go back to the ball and roll it again between your feet 10 times → run to another cone, etc. (watch the video)

-How these football training drills help: it helps the football player to develop the ball mastery skills with each foot and the ability to notice what is going on the field while still in possession of the ball.
+How these football training drills help: it helps the football player to develop the ball mastery skills with each foot and the ability to notice what is going on in the field while still in possession of the ball.
 It also improves your agility and movement capacities.

 Start at low speed to master each element of the exercise.
 As soon as you understand the specifics, increase the speed of movements.
-Do it with slightly bent legs, body is a little bit tilted forward, head is up to see the field.
+Do it with slightly bent legs, the body is a little bit tilted forward, the head is up to see the field.

-How this ball mastery soccer drills help: it helps the football player to develop dribbling skills with each foot and the ability to notice what is going on the field, while still in possession of the ball.
+How this ball mastery soccer drills help: it helps the football player to develop dribbling skills with each foot and the ability to notice what is going on in the field, while still in possession of the ball.
 It also improves your overall technical skills, agility and movement patterns.